soryu-rmv/BattleRingCommands/en.md

 - Functions such as **Scene_Battle.prototype.commandAttack**
 - **Scene_Battle.prototype.updateBattleProcess**  for shifting command input

-To insert ring command layout and its update during the scene for actor command choice
+To insert ring command layout and its update during the scene for actor command choice.